Klepac-Ceraj-Lab/PCIVEPMBiome2024/mu_vob_analysis/README.md

 # MU_VOB - Reproducible Stats

-This folder contains code to reproduce the analyses for the paper.
+This folder contains code to reproduce the Maternal Unpredicatability - VOB analyses for the paper.

 ## Contents